 England looked to be cruising towards victory before Tea on day four, with Harry Brook reaching his 10th Test century towards the end of the afternoon session.
 He and Joe Root got the required runs down less than 80 before Brook was dismissed after literally throwing his bat at a ball from Mohammed Siraj.
 India's bowlers looked regenerated after the break, and England's run-scoring slowed to a snail's pace.
-Jacob Bethell was dismissed by Prasidh Krishna for a scratch 5 off 31 balls, before Root was also out after reaching his third century in as many games.
+Jacob Bethell was dismissed by Prasidh Krishna for a scratchy 5 off 31 balls, before Root was also out after reaching his third century in as many games.

 With Chris Woakes nursing an injured shoulder, England are an all-rounder down and sent Jamie Overton out to bat at No.8.
 He and Jamie Smith scored just two runs in 3.2 overs before the umpires took the players off for bad light, with a sharp shower falling shortly after which curtailed play for the day.
 England will need 37 runs to win the match and the series in the morning, while India will need three wickets (four if Woakes comes out to bat), to seal their second win of the series and a 2-2 scoreline.